Mortgage payment calculator.

-This tool estimates a full Florida style monthly payment so you can compare scenarios and understand tradeoffs.
-Most people underestimate total payment when they fixate on P and I alone—this is where buyers misjudge affordability.
-Rate is only one input.
-Taxes, insurance, HOA, and mortgage insurance often move the payment more.
+Estimate a full monthly payment so you can compare scenarios and understand tradeoffs.
+Rate is only one input — taxes, insurance, HOA, and mortgage insurance often move the payment more.

 What this models